microsoft/vscode-wiki/Source-Code-Organization.md

 registerSingleton(
   ISymbolNavigationService, // identifier
-  SymbolNavigationService,  // ctor of an implementation true // delay instantiation of this service until is actually needed );
+  SymbolNavigationService,  // ctor of an implementation InstantiationType.Delayed // delay instantiation of this service until is actually needed );
 ```